MatAtBread/node-raspberry-pi-camera-native/README.md

 # node-raspberry-pi-camera-native

-- Forked to with fixes around buffer allocation, re-entrancy and menory-leak fixes
+- Forked to fix errors/crashes to do with buffer recycling (esp. on stop), re-entrancy, menory-leak fixes and expand the API
 - Includes Typescript type definitions
-- All dependencies have also been updated.
+- All dependencies have also been updated

 Use your [Raspberry Pi Camera Module](https://www.raspberrypi.org/documentation/hardware/camera/README.md) with [Node.js](https://nodejs.org)

-**NOTE:** Currently only supports still image capture with live preview
+**NOTE:** Currently only supports image capture and live preview as *MJPEG*

 ## Prerequisites